- Scale Scrum to Multiple Teams

 For system testing handled by the team that cannot be completed automatically and continuously, determine how long it takes after development ends.
 Then break your releases into waterfall-like phases with the second covering that number of sprints, but overlapping with the development phase of the next release.
 One program I worked with needed two sprints to complete its system testing.
 We broke each release into a development phase of four sprints and two sprints of system testing.
 The development phase of the next release started at the same time as the final testing phase of the previous release, like this:

 Separate testing teams should be Scrum teams and should be testing continuously, catching and reporting as many defects as possible during the Development Phase of each release.
-Note that defects in this case are considered “escaped” from the development teams; those that get to customers have escaped from the testing teams.
+For those using this site’s Agile Performance Standards, note that defects in this case are considered “escaped” from the development teams; those that get to customers have escaped from the testing teams.
 This prevents the “QA will catch it” attitude I have observed in some development teams.

 However, as discussed at “Full Stack Capability,” testers should be embedded in the development teams—in other words, in FuSca there are no separate test teams.
-In this case, the testers create stories for system testing together, and pull them into their separate team backlogs.
-As in the case of separate teams, this should be going on throughout the sprint, using system test stories to set aside time in member capacities.
+In this case, the testers get together to create stories for system testing, but pull each they volunteer for into their separate team backlogs.
+As with separate teams, this should be going on throughout the sprint, using generic system test stories in their team sprint plans to set aside time in member capacities.
 During the final testing phase the stories are still mostly for the previous release, and then they shift to the current release.
 Creating those stories take some time up front, but then you can create templates from them and simply make copies for each new sprint or release.

 Those long hardware tests may instead take an entire Planning Release to complete.
 In that case they will be their own epics, but nothing else changes.
-Testers, whether on their own or on separate teams, create sprint-length user stories for the work and report negative results as defects the developers must address quickly.
+Testers, whether as a function or on separate teams, create sprint-length user stories for the work and report negative results as defects the developers must address quickly.
 Those stories may have a waterfall-like phasing that is unavoidable due to the length, however.
 A model that has worked well in different settings is to have:

 - A story to set up and start the test.